ProFL: Performative Robust Optimal Federated Learning: Experiments

-\textbf{Comparison to Centralized Setting.} Table~\ref{tab:2} shows that adapting performative gradients to the FL framework improves performance.
-There are 10 clients with $\gamma_i \in [\overline{\gamma} -\alpha,\overline{\gamma} +\alpha]$, where larger $\alpha$ indicates more heterogeneity.
+\textbf{Comparison to Centralized Setting.} Table~\ref{tab:2} shows that adapting PG to the FL framework improves performance. $\gamma_i \in [\overline{\gamma} -\alpha,\overline{\gamma} +\alpha]$.
+Larger $\alpha$ indicates more heterogeneity.
 As client heterogeneity increases, the performance of both algorithms degrades.
-Under homogeneous distribution shifts ($\alpha = 0$), both algorithms perform similarly. \textsc{ProFL} (ours) outperforms \textsc{PG} when $\alpha = 0.25$ or $\alpha = 0.5$, as the centralized approach struggles to handle variance shifts by estimating a single $\frac{df}{d\theta}$ on the server.
+Under homogeneous distribution shifts ($\alpha = 0$), both algorithms perform similarly. \textsc{ProFL} outperforms \textsc{PG} at $\alpha = \{0.25, 0.5\}$, since the centralized method estimates only one $\frac{df}{d\theta}$ on the server and fails under variance shifts.

 \textbf{Effectiveness of our proposed methods.} Fig.~\ref{fig:Pricing_fraction} shows that contamination can significantly degrade performance, but the proposed \textsc{robust gradient} can effectively reduce the impact of contaminated data when computing the gradients i.e., the performance with the robust gradient in our method is almost the same as the case when outliers do not exist at all.
-This case study, \textit{pricing with dynamic demands}, involves 10 heterogeneous clients with different $D_i(\theta)$, each encounters an $\epsilon_i$ fraction of contaminated data from a fixed but unknown exogenous distribution $Q_i$.
+Each client encounters an $\epsilon_i$ fraction of contaminated data from a fixed but unknown exogenous distribution $Q_i$.
+We select \( B = 50 \), \( J_1 = 0.01 \), and \( J_2 = 0.05 \) for the robust gradient method.
 Although we present the results when $Q_i\sim \mathcal{N}(\mu_o,\sigma^2_o)$, we observed similar results when $Q_i$ follows other distributions and are different among clients.
 Fig.~\ref{fig:on_server} shows that with a limited sample size and many clients ($n_i = 60, |\mathcal{V}| = 100$), estimating $\widehat{\frac{df_i}{d\theta}}$ on the server side results in a lower loss value compared to local estimation and approaches the optimal value.
 Fig.~\ref{fig:dynamic_sample_size} demonstrates the effectiveness of adaptive sample sizing.
 We tested two tolerances (0.05 for purple, 0.1 for red), with each client processing up to 1000 samples per iteration.
 The adaptive approach significantly reduces the sample size while achieving similar results within the error tolerance, leading to substantial computational savings.
-Both experiments are based on the case study \textit{pricing with dynamic contribution}, involving a non-linear $f_i(\theta)$.
+Both experiments have non-linear $f_i(\theta)$.

 \textbf{Impact of hyperparameters.} We examine the effects of sample size $n_i$, learning rate $\eta$, and estimation window $H$.
 Fig.~\ref{fig:different_n} shows that increasing $n_i$ improves stability and brings the algorithm closer to the optimal point.
 Fig.~\ref{fig:different_lr} indicates that a smaller $\eta$ slows convergence but moves $\theta$ nearer to the optimum.
 Fig.~\ref{fig:different_h} demonstrates that a smaller $H$ results in estimates estimates of $\frac{df_i}{d\theta}$ based on closer but smaller groups of $\widehat{f_i}$ and $\theta_i$, resulting in convergence closer to the performative optimum, albeit at a slightly slower speed.